scripting/opmlPackage/README.md

 * <a href="https://github.com/scripting/instantOutlines">instantOutlines</a> -- Example code for sharing live-updated outlines between users, using websockets as the notification system.

+* <a href="http://this.how/opmlChecklist/">OPML Developer checklist</a>.
+Examples, source code and advice for people adapting outliners to read and write OPML.

+* <a href="http://dev.opml.org/spec2.html">OPML 2.0 spec</a>.

 * Drummer -- Browser and Electron-based outliner that uses OPML as its native format.
-Not released as of July 2021.
+Coming soon, but not released as of July 2021.

 * etc.